Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Coset posets and coset complexes

 In this form, coset complexes were introduced by Abels--Holz in \cite{AH:Highergenerationsubgroups} but they appear with different names in several branches of group theory: The main motivation of Abels and Holz was to study finiteness properties of groups.
 Recent work in this direction can be found in the work of Bux--Fluch--Marschler--Witzel--Zaremsky \cite{BFM+:braidedThompson'sgroups} and Santos-Rego \cite{SReg:finitenesslengthsome}.
 In \cite{MMV:Highergenerationsubgroup}, Meier--Meinert--VanWyk used these complexes to study the BNS invariants of right-angled Artin groups.
 Well-known examples of coset posets are given by Coxeter and Deligne complexes \cite{CD:K1problemhyperplane}.
 Brown \cite{Bro:cosetposetprobabilistic} studied the coset poset of all subgroups of a finite group and its connection to zeta functions.
 Generalisations of his work can be found in the articles of Ramras \cite{Ram:Connectivitycosetposet} and Shareshian--Woodroofe \cite{SW:Ordercomplexescoset}.
 However, the examples that are most important to the present work are given by Tits buildings and free factor complexes (see \cref{section building and relative free factor complex}).

 The order complex of the coset poset $\CosPos{G}{\mcH}$ has the same vertices as the coset complex $\CC{G}{\mcH}$ but the higher-dimensional simplices do not have to agree (see \cref{figure coset complex and poset}).
 However, if we assume that $\mcH$ be closed under finite intersections, the topology of these complexes is the same: \begin{lemma} Suppose that $H_1,H_2\in \mcH$ implies $H_1\cap H_2 \in \mcH$.
-Then there is a homotopy equivalence
+Then $\CC{G}{\mcH}$ deformation retracts to $\CosPos{G}{\mcH}$.
+In particular, we have